-Frontier 2 (with Asset A) dominates Frontier 1 for all portfolios except the single highest risk/return portfolio (100% global equity) where the two frontiers join, indicating that portfolios that include Asset A offer higher riskadjusted after-tax returns than portfolios comprised of only municipal bonds and global equity.
+Frontier 2 (with Asset A) dominates Frontier 1 for all portfolios except the single highest risk/return portfolio (100% global equity) where the two frontiers join, indicating that portfolios that include Asset A offer higher risk-adjusted after-tax returns than portfolios comprised of only municipal bonds and global equity.
 Asset A contributes a powerful diversification benefit to taxable portfolios of municipal bonds and global equity, and this diversification benefit outweighs its less-efficient tax profile to contribute positive net value to taxable portfolios.
-Perhaps surprisingly, the more-sophisticated perspective of aftertax portfolio optimization can sometimes override our more-generalized principles of tax-efficient wealth management.
+Perhaps surprisingly, the moresophisticated perspective of after-tax portfolio optimization can sometimes override our more-generalized principles of tax-efficient wealth management.

-After-tax optimizations require certain adjustments to CMAs, including tax adjustments to expected return and risk and geometric-arithmetic conversions.
+- 1 Fees and other expenses are not included, though they can affect after-tax returns. - 2 The expected dividend yield for global equity is 2.5%.
+In this example, deferred capital gains are taxed at long-term gains rates at the end of a 10-year holding period. - 3 After-tax optimizations require certain adjustments to CMAs, including tax adjustments to expected return and risk and geometric-arithmetic conversions.
 The after-tax returns plotted in Exhibit 2 are arithmetic.
 Expected return and risk for global stocks and municipal bonds represent Northern Trust CMAs.